-- From the securities in the Pure-Play Group and Medium-Play Group, securities eligible for inclusion in the Index that are not existing constituents of the Index must be listed on a developed market exchange as defined above, have a minimum market capitalization greater than or equal to $150 million at the reference date preceding each reconstitution and have a minimum 1-month average daily trading value of $750,000 at the reference date preceding each reconstitution.
-Securities in the Pure-Play Group and Medium-Play Group that do not meet these criteria are excluded from consideration as an Index constituent.
+From the securities in the Pure-Play Group and Medium-Play Group, securities eligible for inclusion in the Index that are not existing constituents of the Index must be listed on an exchange in a specified country, as defined herein, have a minimum float-adjusted market capitalization greater than or equal to $150 million at the reference date preceding each rebalance, and have a minimum one month average daily trading value of $750,000 at the reference date preceding each rebalance.
+Securities in the Pure-Play Group or Medium-Play Group that do not meet these criteria are excluded from consideration as an Index constituent.
 Securities that are already in the Index are not subject to the minimum market capitalization and trading value to remain constituents of the Index.

-- If an index constituent is determined to be delisted; under a trading suspension or halt; illiquid; in bankruptcy proceedings; acquired; or in extreme legal, regulatory or financial distress, that constituent may be removed from the index effective immediately and the stock will not be replaced.
-A spin-off from an existing Index constituent will automatically be included in the index if it meets the standard Index criteria, but will be dropped from the Index as soon as is reasonably practicable if the spun-off company does not meet the standard Index constituent criteria.
+If an Index constituent is determined to be delisted; illiquid; in bankruptcy or debt restructuring proceedings; acquired; or in extreme legal, regulatory or financial distress, that constituent may be removed from the index effective immediately and the stock will not be replaced.
+An Index constituent that is under a trading halt or suspension will be reviewed on an ongoing basis for possible deletion.
+A spin-off from an existing Index constituent will automatically be included in the Index if it meets the standard Index criteria but will be dropped from the Index as soon as is reasonably practicable if the spun-off company does not meet the standard Index constituent criteria.

-- A company that recently completed an initial public offering (“IPO”) and that meets the criteria above can be considered for inclusion as an Index constituent only at the quarterly Index rebalance and reconstitution, and only after the stock has completed at least one (1) month of trading history.
+A company that recently completed an initial public offering (“IPO”) and that meets the criteria above can be considered for inclusion as an Index constituent only at the time of the quarterly Index rebalance, and only after the security has completed at least two (2) months of trading history.

-- Except in unusual circumstances (including, but not limited to, mergers, spin-offs, delisting, tender offers or the acquisition or bankruptcy of a company), the Index will be rebalanced and reconstituted quarterly on the third Friday of the last month of each calendar quarter, with a reference date for the data being the first business day of the last month of the calendar quarter.
-At the quarterly Index reconstitution: (a) securities may be added or deleted as Index constituents according to the criteria defined above, (b) the Exposure Factor may change based on a shift in a company’s relative exposure to the solar industry, and (c) constituent weightings may be adjusted to reflect a change in the Exposure Factor for a particular stock, the addition or deletion of Index constituents and/or the need to meet the specified diversification requirements.
+Except in unusual circumstances (including, but not limited to, mergers, spin-offs, delisting, tender offers, or the acquisition or bankruptcy of a company), the Index will be rebalanced quarterly on the third Friday of the last month of each calendar quarter, with a reference date for the data being the first business day of the last month of the calendar quarter.
+At the quarterly Index rebalance: